 Kevin Freeman came to Health Catalyst in 2020 as part of the Vitalware acquisition, bringing 20+ years of healthcare IT growth leadership experience including publicly traded, private equity, and venture-capital-backed companies.
 He has a successful track record of building results-driven teams, strengthening client partnerships and driving business development growth.
 Freeman has a Bachelor of Arts in Sociology from the University of Texas at Arlington.

 Chief Financial Officer

 Bryan Hunt joined Health Catalyst in April 2014 and currently serves as the Chief Financial Officer.
 Prior to coming to Health Catalyst, Bryan worked for Deloitte Corporate Finance as a Senior Associate in the investment banking group.
 At Deloitte, Bryan provided strategic advisory and M&A advisory services to companies in healthcare and other industries.
 Bryan began his career as an investment banking analyst with Moelis & Company.
 He graduated cum laude from Brigham Young University with a Bachelor’s degree in Accounting.

-Chief Analytics and Data Science Officer, General Manager, Data and Analytics Platform
+Chief Analytics Officer and Chief Data Science Officer

-Senior Vice President and General Manager, Outsourced Business
+Senior Vice President and General Manager of the Professional Services Business Unit

 Chief People Officer

 Linda Llewelyn is the Chief People Officer at Health Catalyst.
 Linda joined Health Catalyst in June 2013 as the HR Manager.
 Prior to joining Health Catalyst, she worked in several industries, including medical technology, health care, and financial services in various HR leadership capacities.
 Linda has a Bachelor’s Degree in Psychology from the University of Utah.